SoftUni-Internal/interactive-content/EN/04-Data-Types/07-Boolean-and-Character-Types.md

   System.out.println(secondBoolean);
  }
 ```
-In the example above we declare two variables with key word `boolean` and names as follow `isCodingFun` and `isFishTasty`.
-We use `=` operator to assign value to those variables.
-And then we print the result.

 # Character Type
 The char data type is used to store a **single** character.
 The character must be surrounded by single quotes, like `'A'` or `'c'`.